dniska/Layout-Management/README.md

 # Layout-Management
-This class is a introduction to layout managers.
+This class is an introduction to layout managers.